harryh5427/GPI-blob-tracking/code/README.md

 | `--gamma`      | Exponential weighting                        |
 | `--wdecay`     | Weight decay                                 |

-The fields used in this work are in "run_train_model.sh" for each model.
+The field values used in this work are in "run_train_model.sh" for each model.
 The output model will be saved in "GPI-blob-tracking/models".

 # Evaluating trained models with synthetic GPI data
 You can get the evaluation scores of a trained model on synthetic GPI data by running "run_evaluate_model.sh".
 This will print out the scores on the validation dataset with the metric corresponding to each model.